erauner12/scriptable/README.md

 ## Summary

-This repository constains the scripts I've written for [Scriptable](https://scriptable.app), and a development environment for writing Scriptable scripts in TypeScript.
+This repository constains the scripts I've written for Scriptable, and development environment for writing Scriptable scripts in TypeScript.
 It includes:

 - My custom Scriptable [scripts and source code](src/README.md)
 - Type definitions generated from Scriptable documentation page